ldionne/cppnow-2013-d2/4_d2/3_algorithm/1_algorithm.md

 <!SLIDE>
-# Disclaimer:
+# Disclaimer
 I am __not__ the author of the algorithm.
 It is presented in:

-"Detection of deadlock potentials in multithreaded programs", IBM Journal of Research and Development, vol.54, no.5, pp.3:1,3:15, Sept.-Oct.
+"Detection of deadlock potentials in multithreaded programs"<br>
+IBM Journal of Research and Development, vol.54, no.5, pp.3:1,3:15<br>
+Sept.-Oct.
 2010

 <!SLIDE>
 ## A note for the rest of the presentation:

-For brevity, unlocking mutexes and joining threads will often be omitted.
+For brevity, unlocking mutexes and joining threads will often be omitted.<br>
 When omitted, assume the mutexes are unlocked in reverse order of locking and threads are joined in reverse order of starting.